 Best Time To Visit Italy

-Any time is good visit Italy.
+Any time is good to visit Italy.
 Each season has its own perks.
-Summer is usually hot everywhere, so you might prefer visiting the coast and be close to the sea or a lake, or maybe being in the mountain where the air is fresh.
+Summer is usually hot everywhere, so you might prefer to visit the coast and be close to the sea or a lake, or maybe being in the mountain where the air is fresh.
 Summer is also the most crowded season, so you will always need to queue to enter major landmarks.
-Obviously, it’s also the season when the weather is more stable and you will need o pack less clothes.
+Obviously, it’s also the season when the weather is more stable and you will need o pack fewer clothes.

 Fall and Spring are lovely seasons to visit the cities as they are not too crowded nor too hot or cold.
 Bot Fall and Spring can give you some shower, but then the nice weather comes back.
-Usually Fall is more rainy than April/May.
+Usually, Fall is rainier than April/May, which are among the best months to choose if you are booking a walking holiday in Italy.

 How To Get An Italian Visa